Back to portfolioSold out

 Between the boulevard and the square.

-The two buildings sit on adjacent lots of North Sawyer Avenue — a block east of the Logan Square boulevard system and a short walk to the Blue Line, the farmer's market, and the restaurants that line the square itself.
+The building sits on what were two adjacent lots of North Sawyer Avenue — combined under a single address — a block east of the Logan Square boulevard system and a short walk to the Blue Line, the farmer's market, and the restaurants that line the square itself.

 Sawyer is the quieter of the two north-south streets in this stretch.
-A working block — two-flats, a school, a corner grocer — that accepted two new buildings without losing any of itself.
+A working block — two-flats, a school, a corner grocer — that accepted a new neighbor without losing any of itself.

 Address